elliotgoodrich/SSO-23/README.md

 SSO-23
 ------
-SSO-23 is a proof-of-concept string that uses all available bytes for SSO.
-So when the char type is one byte (char, signed char, unsigned char, etc.) and on a 64-bit computer, this equates to a small-string optimisation capacity of 23 (the last byte is for the null character `'\0'`).

-We'll illustrate the method using a 32-bit system, as an x64 string would take too much horizontal space in the pictures.
-Also for this we will assume everything is in big endian, instead of the more common little endian.
+We'll illustrate SSO-23 using a 32-bit system, as an x64 string would take too much horizontal space in the pictures.
+Also for this we will assume everything is in big endian, instead of the more common little endian, as it is simpler to visually represent.
 Firstly, we start with the standard representation of a string,

 ![](images/string1.png?raw=true)